albar965/littlenavmap-manual/src/en/TUTORIALIFR.rst

 -  Optional: Adjust descent and/or climb values as needed.
 -  Accept by pressing ``OK`` in the dialog.

-You will see several warnings in the fuel report.
+You might see several warnings in the fuel report.
 Ignore these for now since the aircraft performance is sufficient to calculate the top of descent and top of climb for the elevation profile.

+Alternatively you can download a community made performance file from `Little Navmap Downloads - Aircraft Performance <https://www.littlenavmap.org/downloads/Aircraft%20Performance/>`__.

 |Aircraft Performance|

 .. _tutorial-ifr-cleanup: